Last Updated on Samuel Franklinby

 For price to performance class 4 helmets are in a tough place in Escape From Tarkov as they don’t offer a significant boost in survival chance against meta ammunitions but can easily be double the price of their class 3 counterparts.
-That being said once players have established themselves and Roubles are less of a concern many in the player base will start running class 4 helmets as their core helmet for the reduced penalties and slight chance of stopping a mid tier bullet that they might encounter.
-You do pay dearly for this small uptick in survivability though so continue to run class 3 armour when doing lower gear raids if applicable.
+That being said once players have established themselves and Roubles are less of a concern many in the player base will start running class 4 as their default.
+This is primarily for the reduced penalties and slight chance of stopping a mid tier bullet that they might encounter.
+You do pay dearly for this small uptick in survivability though so I recommend you continue to run the class 3 options above when doing budget gear raids.

-Like the Kiver-M noted above this helmets strength lies in the early game with its face shield giving you protection against common budget ammo.
+Like the Kiver-M noted above the strength of this Tarkov option lies in the early game with its face shield giving you protection against common budget ammo.
 If you are a veteran player that often excels above the player base and can complete Chemical Part 4 with Skier you’ll also unlock the cheaper black option for purchase.

-As the average PMC advances through the content of Tarkov though and begins using higher penetration rounds this helmets usefulness significantly drops and is not worth using beyond that.
+As the average PMC advances through the content of Tarkov though and begins using higher penetration rounds the usefulness significantly drops and is not worth using beyond that.

 HIGHCOM STRIKER ‘ULACH’ IIIA HELMET

-The best budget option and serving as the entry level class 4 helmet in EFT the Ulach is a reliable helmet in black and tan colours.
+The best budget option in the class 4 category is the Ulach which is a reliable option in black and tan colours.
 Providing top, nape and ears protection with relatively low penalties and high ricochet chance it’s the class 4 version of the SSH-68 that many players advance to as their stash value grows.

-Given these are only available at max level Ragman though you’ll generally only be making this leap around PMC level 40 when you can have affordable and recurring access to the helmet.
+Given these are only available at max level Ragman though you’ll generally only be making this leap around PMC level 40 when you can have affordable and recurring access to it.

 CRYE PRECISION AIRFRAME

-A step up in cost from the Ulach is the Airframe which has a few advantages to the other class 4 helmets and generally a middle ground between the budget Ulach and the expensive black Exfil with face shield combo.
-The Airframe is highly customisable as far as helmets go in Escape From Tarkov which is a driving factor for its popularity with players able to attach chops to protect your jaw, ears to protect your ear hitbox and a face shield visor for eye and jaw protection.
+A step up in cost from the Ulach is the Airframe which has a few advantages when compared to the other class 4 helmets and generally a middle ground between the budget Ulach and the expensive black Exfil with face shield combo.
+The Airframe is highly customisable as far as headwear goes in Escape From Tarkov which is a driving factor for its popularity with players able to attach chops, ear and eye protection.